neptunian/react-photo-gallery/README.md

 Property        |       Type            |       Value
 :-----------------------|:--------------|:--------------
-margin     |       string    | margin prop optionally passed into Gallery by user index  | number  | the index of the photo within the Gallery photo  | object  | the individual object passed into Gallery's `photos` array prop, with all the same props except recalculated height and width onClick  | function  | the onClick function optionally passsed into Gallery by user
+margin     |       string    | optional; margin prop optionally passed into Gallery by user index  | number  | required; the index of the photo within the Gallery photo  | object  | required; the individual object passed into Gallery's `photos` array prop, with all the same props except recalculated height and width direction  | string  | optional; direction passed into Gallery top  | number  | required if direction is 'column'; top position of this image, only passed if direction prop was 'column' left  | number  | required if direction is 'column'; left position of this image, only passed if direction prop was 'column' onClick  | function  | optional; the onClick function optionally passsed into Gallery by user